Minority Voices TheatreA Project of The Very Little Theatre

-MVT is the community outreach project of The Very Little Theatre (VLT).
+MVT is a community outreach project of The Very Little Theatre (VLT).
 MVT is designed to offer an opportunity for members of minority or marginalized communities to participate in staged readings of plays as actors, writers, directors, designers, and/or audience members.

 MVT’s first year (2017) was a very exciting and illuminating time.
 We produced staged readings of three plays (Having Our Say, Vita & Virginia, and Now I Am Your Neighbor).
 We helped sponsor two community events (DisOrient Film Festival, Eugene Children’s Film Festival), and we offered a scholarship to a summer film/animation camp to a young person of color through the Academic Achievement Center Foundation.

 Approximately 1250 people have come to see our productions.
 By sharing donations at the door with our community partners, we raised approximately $3500 for local non-profits (NAACP of Lane County, LCC MultiCultural Center, Soromundi: Lesbian Chorus of Eugene, Community Alliance of Lane County, Centro Latino Americano, the Islamic Community Center of Lane County, and Trans*Ponder).

 To learn more about the history of MVT, please check out the About MVT page.
 Our upcoming productions can be found in the panel to the right.
 Other relevant performances and community events can be found on the Related Events page.
 To learn more about The Very Little Theatre, visit TheVLT.com.